 Figure 2: There seems to be a flaw in your zone of health.
 You've presented a 2-D Gaussian distribution around your 0-centered normalized results.
 However, I don't think this is correct.
 Conceptually, there shouldn't be any lower threshold on beta and V where you cross from healthy to unhealthy (just getting more and more stable as those numbers decrease).
 Very low beta and V are likely to be healthy.
 I would only expect samples in the upper-right quadrant to be 'unhealthy'.
 Thus, the boundary of the unhealthy zone should probably look like a rectangle with its upper right corner rounded.

 This is not what we find in the data.
 There is a minimum V and beta for the data of healthy individuals.
 We obtain V and beta smaller than the region of healthy for the kwashiorkor cases, which seems to indicate that microbiota must have a minimum value to be healthy.
-So, we find that microbiota tends to have a sufficiently large variability, probably to accommodate the dynamics led by a changing environment.
-In other words, our results suggest that a too low variability is also related with an unhealthy state.
+So, we find that microbiota tends to have a sufficiently large variability, probably to accommodate the dynamics driven by a changing environment.
+In other words, our results suggest that a excessively low variability is also related with an unhealthy state.

 line 156: Is there precedent in the literature for defining an organism's fitness as its recovery half-life?
 If so, please provide reference.